BIORAK/CoE_Workshop/README.md

 <b> Reading material on Integrative Structure Modeling: </b>

-1) <a href="http://salilab.org/pdf/Alber_AnnuRevBiochem_2008.pdf"> Integrating Diverse Data for Structure Determination of Macromolecular Assemblies </a>
+1) Integrating Diverse Data for Structure Determination of Macromolecular Assemblies by Andrej Sali

 2) Finding the right fit: chiseling structures out of cryo-electron microscopy maps by Elizabeth Villa and Keren Lasker